Collection of short message cards posted online

 Q:

-I would like to request that the partitions in the cafeteria be removed
+I would like to request that the partitions in the cafeteria be removed.
+Given

-With the current COVID-19 situation, there is no need to take excessive infection control measures, and even outside restaurants rarely have partitions between seats
+the current COVID-19 situation, excessive infection control measures are unnecessary, and partitions between seats are rare even in outside restaurants.

-For these reasons, I would like you to remove the meaningless partitions.
-Thank you in advance
+For these reasons, I would like to request that these meaningless partitions be removed.
+Thank you for your consideration.

 A: